coder/code-server/doc/FAQ.md

 pass in an existing certificate by providing the path to `--cert` and the path to the key with `--cert-key`.

+The self signed certificate will be generated into `~/.local/share/code-server/self-signed.cert`.

 If `code-server` has been passed a certificate it will also respond to HTTPS requests and will redirect all HTTP requests to HTTPS.